-There’s been quite a bit of confusion over the years about the terms “Sim Free“, “Unlocked“, “Dual Band” & “Unblocked“.
-They’re phrases we’ve all heard of, but just what exactly do they mean?
+There’s been a lot of confusion over the years about the terms “SIM free” and “unlocked.”
+They’re phrases that we all hear, and they’re often used interchangeably, but what do they actually mean?

 First, we need to know what a SIM card is.
 A SIM card is a small piece of plastic and circuitry that sits inside your phone, uniquely identifying it to a specific network.
 For example, you might have an EE sim card, which allows you to connect to EE’s network and provides you with a unique phone number so that you can make calls, send texts and connect to the internet.

 SIM cards are removable, so you can bring your phone number and mobile service with you when you switch from one phone to another.
 You can also get new SIM cards when you sign up for a new pay-as-you-go or monthly contract, letting you switch networks while keeping the same phone.